An already

 site plans for your new church building program.
 Your church will have

-two primary options when it comes to building plans:
+two primary options when it comes to

 -